georgestevens-svs/hello-world/README.md

 get changes to server.
 Sync is purely local commit in repo.

 Another local change to this branch followed by a sync to commit it locally.

+Another local change to this branch (edit, save, commit all), followed by a sync.